Parsa-Sedigh/jordan-system-design/kafka-replication.md

 In kafka, followers pull the leader in the same way that a consumer might pull from broker.

-**High watermark:** The minimum of known offsets of #`min.insync.replicas` in-sync-replicas.
+**High watermark:** lowest offset that **all** ISRs have replicated — not just replicated to #`min.insync.replicas`.
 It allows us to tell which msgs are committed.
-So any msgs before the high watermark are considered committed and anything after, is considered not committed, because they haven't acked by
+So any msgs before the high watermark are considered committed and anything after, is considered not committed.
-`min.insync.replicas` number of ISRs.

 In img, the min of F1(follower1) and F2 is high water mark which currently is msg `c`.